 In addition to the riverine flooding, the HMP update area also may experience urban flooding caused by urbanization which can increase the run-off potential of an area.
 Due to its relatively small urban development, urban flooding is limited.
-Coastal flooding is typically a result of storm surge, wind-driven waves and heavy rainfall produced by hurricanes, tropical storms, and other large coastal storms that migrate northward from the Gulf of Mexico.
+Coastal flooding is typically a result of storm surge, wind-driven waves, and heavy rainfall produced by hurricanes, tropical storms, and other large coastal storms that migrate northward from the Gulf of Mexico, but Wharton County has traditionally been out of the way of the effects of a coastal surge.
+Flood risk is also realized by agricultural practices in the County.
+More row crops and fewer rice farms can result in additional flood risk.

-The floodplain boundary extents for most of the creeks, streams, rivers, and lakes in Wharton County and the participating communities have been mapped by FEMA during its Map Modernization Program.
-Current FIRMs are available countywide and have an effective date of April 5, 2006.
-The resulting FIRMs provide an official depiction of flood hazard risks and risk premium zones for each community and for properties located within it.
-While the FEMA digital flood data is recognized as best available data for planning purposes, it does not always reflect the most accurate and up-to-date flood risk.
-Riverine flooding, stormwater flooding, and flood-related losses often do occur outside of delineated SFHAs.
+The floodplain boundary extents for most of the creeks, streams, rivers, and lakes in Wharton County and the participating communities have been mapped by FEMA during its Map Modernization Program (circa 2006).
+Current FIRMs are available countywide and have an effective date of 12/21/2017.
+The main difference between the 2006 MapMod floodplains and the 2017 updates was the addition of detailed mapped along the San Bernard River.
+The resulting FIRMs provide an official depiction of flood hazard risks and risk premium zones for each community and properties located within it.
+While the FEMA digital flood data is recognized as the official flood maps, more recent flood studies have been performed by the County and Cities including the modeling of 14 watersheds under the 2010 Wharton County Drainage Master Plan and the more recent Tri-County Study of the Lower Colorado River.
+These two additional flood risk datasets have not been submitted to FEMA for review but they are considered locally to be the best available data.
+It should be noted that riverine flooding, stormwater flooding, and flood-related losses often do occur outside of delineated SFHAs.

-Wharton County and the participating communities has 223,700 acres in the 100-year floodplain, and 260,080 acres in 500-year floodplain.
+Wharton County and the participating communities have 214,850 acres in the 100-year floodplain and 249,960 acres in the 500-year floodplain.
 Table 12-2 shows the distribution of the acreage across the participating jurisdictions in the planning area.